Open Adoption in Alabama

 Have a Relationship with Your Baby After Placing Them for Adoption

-If you are a prospective birth parent interested in maintaining a relationship with your child after you place them for adoption, then an open adoption in Alabama may be right for you.
+If you are a prospective birth parent interested in maintaining a relationship with your child after you place them for adoption in Alabama, then open adoption may be right for you.
 Here are some facts behind open adoption vs. closed adoption in Alabama, so you can decide what type of relationship you want with your child going forward.
+If you don't find what you're looking for here, you can reach out to an adoption specialist to learn more about post-placement contact.

 What You Need to Know About Closed Adoption in Alabama